Ry-ot/Ryot/crates/ryot_ray_casting/README.md

 | check_1million_obstacles_against_circle_range_255            | circular  | 255              | 437,340        | 10,785             | 2,287                           |

-This README format clearly sections out the features, example usage, and benchmarks, providing a comprehensive guide for anyone looking to integrate the `ryot_trajectories` crate into their projects.
+This README format clearly sections out the features, example usage, and benchmarks, providing a comprehensive guide for anyone looking to integrate the `ryot_ray_casting` crate into their projects.

 [bevy]: https://bevyengine.org/